rust-lang/rfcs/text/0000-manifest-lint.md

 warning to also be suppressed, reducing its value.
 However, in the "Future possibility's", we mention direct support for tying lints to rust versions.

+This does not allow sharing lints across workspaces.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives